sbelidhe07/DigiRegistar/README.md

 # DigiRegistar
-Build an application to digitalize registration process with respect to Land , Sale Deeds , Marriage & other respective records at one place so that there would be no need of in person visit where in we have to wait for long time at the respective registar office to complete the necessary registration process.
+Build an application to digitize registration process with respect to Land , Sale Deeds , Marriage & other respective records at one place so that there would be no need of in person visit where in we have to wait for long time at the respective registar office to complete the necessary registration process.

 ## Features in the Application
 * In this application we will have all the required forms (with digital stamps as per government norms) associated with respective registration process in native as   well as english language which can be filled by the person online with digital signature and submit it for approval.